What is Open Peer Review, and how is it different from other review models?

 ✔ Quality of feedback

-Research suggests that signed and published peer reviews are at least as good as, and may be slightly better than, blinded models.
+Research suggests reviews with the potential to be published tend to be at least as good as, and maybe slightly better than, reviews which remain private.
 Two BMJ studies on signed review (Van Rooyen, 2001) and impact of possible public posting (van Rooyen, 2010) found no difference in quality; however, other research found improvements in specific areas like constructive feedback, comments on methods, length of review, and substantiating evidence to support the comments (Kowalczuk, 2013; Walsh, 2000; Bornmann, 2012; Mehmani, 2016).

-There could be negative career consequences for critical reviewers, especially for junior researchers who are dependant on senior scientists for opportunities and advancement.
+At the same time, revealing reviewer identities is by far the most common reason stakeholders object to openness in peer review.
+Many in the research community worry about the threat of negative career consequences for critical reviewers, especially for junior researchers who are dependent on senior scientists for opportunities and advancement.

-Harassment and bullying do occur in science–and blinded review is not necessarily protection.
-According to some studies, blinding can fail in as many as 10% (van Rooyen, 1998) to 32% (Justice, 1998) of cases.
-Journals and funders can have a positive impact by explicitly naming retribution against peer reviewers as misconduct with consequences (Bastian, 2018), and by making the whole process more transparent and open to public scrutiny, thereby reducing opportunities to engage in negative behaviors.
-Ultimately though, it’s up to each individual reviewer to decide whether they’re comfortable signing their name to a review, or participating in a published peer review process.
+Meanwhile, journals, funders and institutions can have a positive impact by explicitly naming retribution against peer reviewers as misconduct with consequences (Bastian, 2018), and by making the whole process more transparent and open to public scrutiny, thereby reducing opportunities to engage in negative behaviors.

 Have your say